redox-os/tfs/README.rst

     SPECK is a relatively young cipher, yet it has been subject to a lot of (ineffective) cryptanalysis, so it is relatively secure.
 It has really good performance and a simple implementation.
-Portability is an important part of the TFS design, and truely portable AES implementations without side-channel attacks is harder than many think (particularly, there are issues with `SubBytes` in most portable implementations).
+Portability is an important part of the TFS design, and truly portable AES implementations without side-channel attacks is harder than many think (particularly, there are issues with `SubBytes` in most portable implementations).
 SPECK does not have this issue, and can thus be securely implemented portably with minimal